GaryVermeulen/PowerShellScripts/README.md

-# Find-NetDevices.psm1
+Find-NetDevices.psm1
-# Enhanced version of Michal Gajda's Get-NetItems (Thank you Michal!)
+Modofied version of Michal Gajda's Get-NetItems (Thank you Michal!)
-# Attempting to acquire as much information as possible from all found devices
+Attempting (work-in-process) to acquire as much information as possible from all devices found on a given subnet.
-#

 <#
 	.SYNOPSIS
 		Scan subnet machines